The Dangers of Cocaine Overdose

 4. Make sure no sharp objects are near the person in case they have a seizure.

-5. Remain with the person overdosing on cocaine until the emergency responders arrive.
+5. Remain with the person overdosing on coke until the emergency responders arrive.

 Regrettably, there is no cocaine overdose antidote.
-Successful interventions, then, do not try to reverse cocaine overdose, but instead treat the primary symptoms.
+Successful interventions, then, do not try to reverse cocaine overdose, but instead treat the primary coke overdose symptoms.

 Medical professionals may continue to apply compresses, further reducing the person’s core body temperature and reducing the chance of hypothermia developing.